modir/using-laminas-framework-book/version2/docs/ec2_tutorial.md

 `sudo yum update`

-T> You do not have to type all commands manually, instead you can copy and paste them.
+> You do not have to type all commands manually, instead you can copy and paste them.
-T> Select the command in this window and copy it into the clipboard (CTRL+C), then click T> your mouse's right button over the PuTTY terminal window to insert the text.
+> Select the command in this window and copy it into the clipboard (CTRL+C), then click
+> your mouse's right button over the PuTTY terminal window to insert the text.

 To install Apache HTTP Server, type the following command: